bundle config

 that configuration was set.

-NAME
+NAME variable.

 $ bundle config NAME

-, and where it was set.
+NAME, and where it was set.
 Will print both local and

 global configuration.

-variable to
+NAME variable to

 $ bundle config NAME VALUE

-for all bundles
+NAME to VALUE for all bundles

 executed as the current user (i.e. global setting).
 The configuration

-will be stored in ~/.bundle/config
+will be stored in ~/.bundle/config.
+If NAME

-will be overridden and user will be
+already is set, NAME will be overridden and user will be

 warned.

-NAME
+NAME variable

-to VALUE
+to VALUE.

 $ bundle config --global NAME VALUE

-variable to
+NAME variable to

 $ bundle config --local NAME VALUE

-in both local and global sources.
+NAME in both local and global sources.

 $ bundle config --delete NAME

-variable in both local and global sources.
+NAME variable in both local and global sources.
 Not compatible with --global or --local flag.

 Build options

-to give bundler the flags to
+You can use bundle config to give bundler the flags to

 pass to the gem installer every time bundler tries to install a